 If your project has EU Residency enabled, you can confirm that in your Project Settings (i.e. Data Residency: EU)

-Prior to implementation, if the wrong Data Residency location was chosen, you will need to create a new project with the applicable data storage option.
+If the wrong Data Residency location was chosen prior to implementation, you will need to create a new project with the applicable data storage option and migrate all your existing data.
+Mixpanel cannot assist with the migration of an existing project with the wrong residency location.
 You can find out more about creating a new project here.

 EU Residency and CDPs